banner

 "speak out about what is not compatible with the commitments, or is likely to undermine them".

-Friends of the Earth is aware that the UK Government's emission reduction targets are not consistent with the climate science (these concerns have been repeatedly brought to its attention), but it continues to endorse and promote them.
-It is thus knowingly contradicting the iPCC, and knowingly misleading its members and the wider public.
+Friends of the Earth is aware that the UK Government's emission reduction targets are not consistent with the climate science - it has said so in its own documents.

 Implicatory denial

 Friends of the Earth is not denying the facts on climate change, or how they should be interpreted.
-It is the implications of the facts and their interpretation that is being denied.
+It is the implications of the facts that is being denied.
 This is an example of implicatory denial, according to Stanley Cohen's description of the different forms of denial - see document 147.

 Comment